 Detect advanced bots using Machine Learning

 The next step is to detect the types of advanced bots that are targeting your applications.
-Bot Defense SaaS provides a rich, customizable dashboard that reveals the behavioral characteristics exhibited by each advanced bot – such as evidence of their evasive behavior, the use of known Bulletproof Proxy vendors or the use of stolen credentials.
-Unlike competitive products that merely offer a high-level classification as “legitimate traffic, good bots and bad bots”, Bot Defense provides you with a detailed analysis of the attack characteristics observed.
+API Spartan SaaS provides a rich, customizable dashboard that reveals the behavioral characteristics exhibited by each advanced bot – such as evidence of their evasive behavior, the use of known Bulletproof Proxy vendors or the use of stolen credentials.
+Unlike competitive products that merely offer a high-level classification as “legitimate traffic, good bots and bad bots”, API Spartan provides you with a detailed analysis of the attack characteristics observed.

 For each application request, CQAI creates a unique behavioral fingerprint and a corresponding threat score based on the four pillars of detection:

 - Tools used to generate the request (e.g., web or headless browsers, known, commercially available toolkits used by botnets).

 - Infrastructure to distribute and anonymize the request (including IP Address, Organization and Country).

 - Credentials contained in the request (to check whether they appear to be stolen credentials from a known data breach).

 - Behavior exhibited by the client across multiple requests (analyzing beyond the context of a single request).

 From the dashboard, you’ll find that unlike good bots (search engine bots, commercial crawlers and well-known aggregators), malicious bots try to evade detection and attempt to use stolen credentials or make repeated attempts using sophisticated toolkits to try and exfiltrate data.

 Defend with policies to block (or deceive!) advanced bots